Wilmington massacre: Laying the base for the 1898 Congress election and coup

-On October 20, 1898, in Fayetteville, the Democrats staged their largest political rally.
-The Red Shirts made their North Carolina debut, with 300 of them accompanying 22 "virtuous" young white ladies in a parade where cannons were fired and a brass band played.
+On October 21, 1898, in Fayetteville, the Democrats staged their largest political rally.
+The Red Shirts made their North Carolina debut, with 300 of them accompanying 22 young white ladies in a parade where cannons were fired and a brass band played.
 A guest of honor was South Carolina senator, Ben Tillman, who chastised the white men of North Carolina for not yet "killing that damn nigger editor [Manly]", bragging that Manly would be dead if his editorial had been published in South Carolina, and when it came to blacks, advocating a "shotgun policy".

 Four days later, 50 of Wilmington's most prominent white men, such as Robert Glenn, Thomas Jarvis, Cameron Morrison and Charles Aycock, who was now the pre-eminent orator of the campaign, packed the Thalian Hall opera house.
-Alfred Waddell delivered a speech, declaring that white supremacy was the only issue of importance for white men.
+Alfred Moore Waddell delivered a speech, declaring that white supremacy was the only issue of importance for white men.
 He deemed blacks to be "ignorant" and railed that "the greatest crime that has ever been perpetrated against modern civilization was the investment of the negro with the right of suffrage", and he advocated punishment for race-traitors for enabling it, cementing his call with a blistering closing:

 We will never surrender to a ragged raffle of Negroes, even if we have to choke the Cape Fear River with carcasses.

 Waddell's closing became a rallying cry, for white men and women alike:

 This I do not believe for a moment that they will submit any longer it is time for the oft quoted shotgun to play a part, and an active one, in the elections ...
 We applaud to the echo your determination that our old historic river should be choked with the bodies of our enemies, white and black, but what his state shall be redeemed.
 It has reached the point where blood letting is needed for the health of the commonwealth and when [it] commences let it be thorough!
 Solomon says 'there is a time to kill.'
 That time seems to have come so get to work ...
 You go forward to your work bloody tho' it may be, with the heart felt approval of many good women in the State.
 We say AMEN ...